CAC Reader Comparison 2025: Finding the Best Model

 The Travel Reader

-- Cons: Folding mechanism adds complexity, slightly fragile hinge
+• Cons: Folding mechanism adds complexity, hinge can be fragile

 HID Omnikey 5422